gagolews/clustering-benchmarks/.devel/sphinx/weave/suite-v1.md

 (sec:battery-graves)=
 ## `graves`

-10 *synthetic data sets* discussed by D. Graves and W. Pedrycz in {cite}`graves`.
+Ten *synthetic data sets* discussed by D. Graves and W. Pedrycz in {cite}`graves`.

 The dataset consist of 200–1050 observations in 2 dimensions.